Mick Jagger: 1980s

-When Richards got himself off heroin and became more present in decision making, Jagger was not used to Richards' presence and did not like his authority diminished.
-This led to the period Richards has referred to as "World War III", saying at the time if Jagger toured without the Stones, it would be a "death sentence".
-When the Stones released Dirty Work in March 1986, Jagger's relations with Richards were at an all-time low, resulting in Jagger refusing to tour to support the album.
-For his part, Jagger claimed: I think that one ought to be allowed to have one’s artistic side apart from just being in the Rolling Stones.
-I love the Rolling Stones—I think it’s wonderful, I think it’s done a lot of wonderful things for music.
+Richards ended his heroin use and became more present in decision-making, but Jagger was not accustomed to Richards's presence and did not like his authority over the band diminished.
+This led to a feud between Jagger and Richards that has been referred to as "World War III" with concern at the time that Jagger touring without the Stones could prove a "death sentence" for the band.
+When the Stones released Dirty Work in March 1986, Jagger's relations with Richards had reached an all-time low, leading Jagger to refuse to tour with the band to support the new album.
+Jagger responded, saying: I think that one ought to be allowed to have one's artistic side apart from just being in the Rolling Stones.
+I love the Rolling Stones—I think it's wonderful, I think it's done a lot of wonderful things for music.
 But, you know, it cannot be, at my age and after spending all these years, the only thing in my life.

-He released his second solo album, Primitive Cool, in 1987.
-Though it failed to match the commercial success of his debut, it was critically well received.
+Jagger released his second solo album, Primitive Cool, in 1987.
+Though it failed to match the commercial success of his debut solo album, it was critically well received.
 Richards released his first solo album, Talk is Cheap, shortly afterwards.
-Many felt this marked the Stone's obituary.
-Jagger produced the songs "Glamour Boys" and "Which Way to America" on Living Colour's album Vivid in 1988.
-Between 15 and 28 March, he did a solo concert tour in Japan (Tokyo, Nagoya and Osaka).
+Many felt the respective solo efforts marked the end of the Rolling Stones as a band.
+In 1988, Jagger produced the songs "Glamour Boys" and "Which Way to America" on Living Colour's album Vivid.
+Between 15 and 28 March, he also performed a solo concert tour in Japan, playing in Tokyo, Nagoya, and Osaka.

-Jagger and Richards reunited in the Barbados in 1988 and produced dozens of songs.
+Jagger and Richards reunited in the Barbados in 1988 and produced dozens of new songs.
 Richards recalls:We just started in.
 And within two days, we realized we had five or six songs happening.
 I did have to take Mick to a few discos—which are not my favourite places in the world—because Mick likes to go out and dance at night.
 So I did that.
 That was my sacrifice.
 I humoured him.
 And that's when I knew we could work together.